-There are some existing fellowships and resources that may be very helpful for family and friends of computer gaming addicts.
-They can provide clear guidance on dealing with addiction in general, on healing from its effects, and on how to go about building a recovery fellowship.
+While CGAA does not endorse and is not officially connected with the following groups, we believe that friends and family may be able to connect with others and find helpful resources.
+They can provide guidance on dealing with addiction in general, on healing from its effects, and on how to go about building a recovery fellowship.
 Meetings are available in many places.
 Al-Anon, Nar-Anon and CoDA each has its own recovery literature.

 - Al-Anon.
 The Al-Anon fellowship has existed since 1951 for the family and friends of alcoholics.
 As the oldest and most well attended of the fellowships for family and friends, its members have a wide breadth and depth of experience to share on living with addicts and healing from the ill effects and dysfunctional patterns.